Watch Adrian in action here

 His first Guinness world record was for reaching the ‘three poles’ of the Earth – trekking from the coast to the North pole, South Pole and summiting Everest – in the shortest period of time in history.
 His second world record, along with two Canadian team mates, was for the longest unsupported journey in Arctic history (kite assisted) on their 3120 km Greenland vertical crossing.

-One of the few extreme adventurers in the world with a senior corporate background, including seven years as the Airbus Middle East Sales Director based in Toulouse, France and Dubai UAE, Adrian is now an internationally acclaimed keynote/motivational speaker and professional leadership, team and executive coach, delivering speeches, seminars and programs worldwide.
+One of the few extreme adventurers in the world with a senior corporate background, including seven years as the Airbus Middle East Sales Director based in Toulouse, France and Dubai UAE, Adrian is now an internationally acclaimed keynote/motivational speaker and professional leadership, team and executive consultant & coach, delivering speeches, seminars and programs worldwide.

 He also regularly gives presentations to schools, colleges and universities wherever his work takes him, either motivational speeches or longer leadership development seminars.
 In these programmes he aims to both inspire but also impart some concrete learning, lessons, tools and techniques gained from his unique, varied and vast experience that students can use in their own lives.

 A passionate lifetime follower of international affairs and an ambassador on economic, social & environmental sustainability, he is also a patron or member of several organisations and charities, speaking, writing and campaigning on a number of contemporary world issues.
 As a former qualified Paramedic and Nepalese speaker, he is also involved in an ongoing project providing medical assistance in the remote areas of Nepal.